awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 1. Under **Conditions**, do the following:
    + For **Threshold type**, choose **Static**\.
-   + For **Whenever `CPUUtilization` is**, specify whether you want the value of the metric to be greater than, greater than or equal to, less than, or less than or equal to the threshold to trigger the alarm\.
-Then, under **than**, enter the threshold value that you want to trigger the alarm\.
+   + For **Whenever `CPUUtilization` is**, specify whether you want the value of the metric to be greater than, greater than or equal to, less than, or less than or equal to the threshold to breach the alarm\.
+Then, under **than**, enter the threshold value that you want to breach the alarm\.
 **Important**
-For an alarm to use with a scale\-out policy \(alarm high\), make sure you do not choose less than or less than or equal to the threshold\.
-For an alarm to use with a scale\-in policy \(alarm low\), make sure you do not choose greater than or greater than or equal to the threshold\.
+For an alarm to use with a scale\-out policy \(metric high\), make sure you do not choose less than or less than or equal to the threshold\.
+For an alarm to use with a scale\-in policy \(metric low\), make sure you do not choose greater than or greater than or equal to the threshold\.

 1. Under **Additional configuration**, do the following:
-   + For **Datapoints to alarm**, enter the number of data points \(evaluation periods\) during which the metric value must meet the threshold conditions to trigger the alarm\.
-For example, two consecutive periods of 5 minutes would take 10 minutes to trigger the alarm\.
+   + For **Datapoints to alarm**, enter the number of data points \(evaluation periods\) during which the metric value must meet the threshold conditions for the alarm\.
+For example, two consecutive periods of 5 minutes would take 10 minutes to invoke the alarm state\.
    + For **Missing data treatment**, choose **Treat missing data as bad \(breaching threshold\)**\.
 For more information, see [Configuring how CloudWatch alarms treat missing data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarms-and-missing-data) in the *Amazon CloudWatch User Guide*\.

 1. Choose **Next**\.

-1. \(Optional\) Under **Notification**, you can choose or create the Amazon SNS topic you want to use to receive notifications\.
-Otherwise, you can remove the notification now and add one later as needed\.
+   The **Configure actions** page appears\.

+1. Under **Notification**, select an Amazon SNS topic to notify when the alarm is in `ALARM` state, `OK` state, or `INSUFFICIENT_DATA` state\.

+   To have the alarm send multiple notifications for the same alarm state or for different alarm states, choose **Add notification**\.

+   To have the alarm not send notifications, choose **Remove**\.

+1. You can leave the other sections of the **Configure actions** page empty\.
+Leaving the other sections empty creates an alarm without associating it to a scaling policy\.
+You can then associate the alarm with a scaling policy from the Amazon EC2 Auto Scaling console\.

 1. Choose **Next**\.

 1. Enter a name \(for example, `Step-Scaling-AlarmHigh-AddCapacity`\) and, optionally, a description for the alarm, and then choose **Next**\.

-1. <a name="step-create-alarm-stop"></a>Choose **Create alarm**\.
+1. Choose **Create alarm**\.

-**Example: CloudWatch alarm that triggers whenever CPU breaches the 80 percent threshold**
+**Example: CloudWatch alarm that breaches if CPU goes above the 80 percent threshold for 4 minutes**

 ![\[CloudWatch Alarm\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/cw-console-create-alarm.png)

 ## Create step scaling policies \(console\)<a name="policy-creating-asg-console"></a>

+You can choose to configure a step scaling policy on an Auto Scaling group after the group is created\.

 The following procedure shows you how to use the Amazon EC2 Auto Scaling console to create two step scaling policies: a scale\-out policy that increases the capacity of the group by 30 percent, and a scale\-in policy that decreases the capacity of the group to two instances\.